At a glance

 We are also transforming our culture to create an environment where individuals and teams are inspired to be ambitious for patients, accountable for impact, and to do the right thing, for each other, our communities, society as a whole and always for the patients we serve.
 Diverse perspectives lead to fresh, innovative ideas.
 We’re building an inclusive culture where the world’s talent can help transform medicine, together.

 • We have improved diversity, equity, and inclusion by recruiting and appointing diverse talent that mirrors the communities in which we live, work, and serve.
-By the end of 2021, 27.1% of senior leaders in the US. were ethnically diverse, (which was up from 23.2% in 2020).
-This represents great progress towards GSK’s aspiration of at least 30% ethnically diverse leaders in roles at VP above in the US by 2025.
+By the end of 2023, 35.7% of senior leaders in the US were ethnically diverse at VP and above, compared with 31.3% in 2022.

 Contributing to public health